Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/preface.typ

 This guide is part of a larger ecosystem:

-- *bdd-rs library*: Open-source Rust implementation at #link("https://github.com/Lipen/bdd-rs")
+- *bdd-rs library*: Open-source Rust implementation at #link("https://github.com/Lipen/bdd-rs").
-- *Code examples*: All examples from this guide are in the repository
+- *Code examples*: All examples from this guide are in the repository.
-- *Research paper*: A concise academic paper presents the core contributions
+- *Research paper*: A concise academic paper presents the core contributions.
-- *Benchmarks*: Complete benchmark suite for reproducing results
+- *Benchmarks*: Complete benchmark suite for reproducing results.

 == Acknowledgments